pchaganti/gx-NoA/README.md

     source venv/bin/activate
     ```

-3.  **Install dependencies:**
-    `pip install -r requirements.txt`.
+3.  **Install dependencies:** `pip install -r requirements.txt`.

 4.  **Set up your environment variables:**
     *   Create a file named `.env` in the project root.
-    *   If using Google Gemini, add your API key to the file:
+    *   If using Google Gemini, add your API key: `GEMINI_API_KEY="YOUR_API_KEY_HERE"`
-        ```
-        GEMINI_API_KEY="YOUR_API_KEY_HERE"
-        ```

 5.  **Run the application:**
     ```bash
     uvicorn app:app --reload
     ```

-6.  **Access the GUI:**
-    Open your web browser and navigate to `http://127.0.0.1:8000`.
+6.  **Access the GUI:** Open your web browser and navigate to `http://127.0.0.1:8000`.

 ### Using Local Inference with Ollama

-This application supports running inference locally using an Ollama server, allowing you to use open-source models without needing a cloud API key.
+This application supports running inference locally using an Ollama server.

-1.  **Install Ollama**: Follow the official instructions to install Ollama on your system.
+1.  **Install Ollama**: Follow the official instructions to install Ollama.
-2.  **Download a Model**: Pull the desired model from the Ollama library.
-The default model for this application is `dengcao/Qwen3-30B-A3B-Instruct-2507:latest`.
-You can pull it by running:
+2.  **Download a Model**: Pull the desired model.
+The default is `dengcao/Qwen3-30B-A3B-Instruct-2507:latest`.
     ```bash
     ollama pull dengcao/Qwen3-30B-A3B-Instruct-2507:latest
     ```
 3.  **Run Ollama Server**: Make sure the Ollama application is running in the background.
-It will serve the models locally.
-4.  **Select in GUI**: In the web interface, use the "LLM Provider" dropdown and select "Local Ollama".
-You can change the model name from the default if you have other models pulled.
+4.  **Select in GUI**: In the web interface, select "Local Ollama".

 ## How It Works

 1.  **Choose your LLM**: Select between Google Gemini or Local Ollama.
-2.  **Architect the Network**: Use the GUI to set the hyperparameters that define your network's structure and learning capacity.
+2.  **Architect the Network**: Use the GUI to set the hyperparameters.
-3.  **Pose a Problem**: Enter the high-level prompt you want the agent network to solve.
+3.  **Pose a Problem**: Enter the high-level prompt you want the network to solve.
-4.  **Build and Run**: Click the "Build and Run Graph" button to initiate the process.
+4.  **Build and Run**: Click "Build and Run Graph" to initiate the process.
-5.  **Observe the Emergence**: The backend dynamically constructs the agent network using LangGraph.
-You can monitor the entire process—agent creation, forward inference, and reflective learning—in the real-time log viewer.
+5.  **Observe the Emergence**: Monitor the process in the real-time log viewer.
-6.  **Receive the Synthesized Result**: Once all epochs are complete, the final, synthesized answer from the collective is displayed.
+6.  **Receive the Synthesized Result**: Once all epochs are complete, the final answer is displayed.

+## Let's Collaborate: Building a P2P Network

+This is where I'd love to get some community input.

+My long-term vision is to go beyond a single machine.
+I dream of building a P2P networking layer that would allow multiple users to connect their instances of the app.
+We could create a shared, distributed network where our machines could collaborate to tackle truly massive problems.

+However, my background is in Python and AI, and I'm not an expert in distributed systems. **If you're someone who knows about peer-to-peer networking and this idea sounds at all interesting to you, I would genuinely love to hear from you and potentially collaborate.**

+It’s an open-source experiment, and I’d be grateful for any thoughts, feedback, or ideas you might have.

+Thanks.